aarashgoodarzi/SpotifySearch/README.md

 # SpotifySearch
-A sample VIP structured iOS app
+A Spotify music search Using VIP architecture.